ebeneliason/easy-pattern/README.md

 **↓ BOTTOM**

+> [!NOTE]
+> The current fully-composited pattern image is accessible via the `patternImage` property.
+Note that this image
+> represents the raw pattern, before any phase shifts have been applied.
+However, you should rarely need to access
+> this—it's easiest to draw with your pattern by calling [`apply()`](#apply).

 ## Supported Parameters

 A full list of supported parameters follows below.
 Pass a single table containing one or more of these